Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Numerical methods

 In this section, we present our numerical method for approximately solving \eqref{eqn:mmot}.
-Specifically, we first develop a cutting-plane discretization algorithm (i.e., Algorithm~\ref{alg:cp-mmot}) inspired by Conceptual Algorithm~11.4.1 of \citet{goberna1998linear} to solve \eqref{eqn:mmotlb-dual-lsip} and \eqref{eqn:mmotlb}, which, for any $\epsilon_{\mathsf{LSIP}}>0$, can provide $\epsilon_{\mathsf{LSIP}}$-optimal solutions of both \eqref{eqn:mmotlb-dual-lsip} and \eqref{eqn:mmotlb}.
-Subsequently, we develop an algorithm (i.e., Algorithm~\ref{alg:mmot}) such that for any $\epsilon>0$, it is able to compute an $\epsilon$-optimal solution of \eqref{eqn:mmot}.
-Moreover, it computes both an upper bound and a lower bound on \eqref{eqn:mmot} that are at most $\epsilon$ apart.
+Specifically, we first develop a cutting-plane discretization algorithm (i.e., Algorithm~\ref{alg:cp-mmot}) inspired by Conceptual Algorithm~11.4.1 of \citet{goberna1998linear}, which, for any $\epsilon_{\mathsf{LSIP}}>0$, can provide $\epsilon_{\mathsf{LSIP}}$-optimal solutions of both \eqref{eqn:mmotlb-dual-lsip} and \eqref{eqn:mmotlb}.
+Subsequently, we develop an algorithm (i.e., Algorithm~\ref{alg:mmot}) that is able to compute an $\epsilon$-optimal solution of \eqref{eqn:mmot} for any $\epsilon>0$.
+Moreover, it computes both an upper bound and a lower bound for the optimal value of \eqref{eqn:mmot} that are at most~$\epsilon$~apart.

-In this section, we work under the following assumptions which are used to guarantee the existence of linear programming (LP) relaxations of \eqref{eqn:mmotlb-dual-lsip} with bounded superlevel sets.